 Scott Kleiner, Wieden+Kennedy

 Most memorable job as a teenager: Valet parking cars at a hotel.
-It seemed like the best way to use my to recently acquired Driver’s License — driving someone else’s car.
+It seemed like the best way to use my recently acquired Driver’s License — driving someone else’s car.

 Something I learned in high school about work: Be punctual, enthusiastic and always ready to learn something new.